 Christmas is not a local festival but still the enthusiasm and excitement that looms during this time is wonderful.

 At Ranbanka Palace, we celebrate Christmas eve (24th December 2018) with a fantastic feast.
 Enjoy a lavish buffet with cultural entertainment that ranges from from folk singers and dancers to DJs and more

 New Year's Eve (31st December 2018) at Ranbanka Palace is a cultural extravaganza featuring talented artists, some belonging to families that have been performing for the royal courts of Marwar since many generations.
 Our extensive buffet showcases the team's culinary prowess and the signature service design makes way for a memorable evening

 Ranbanka Palace provides the perfect backdrop to explore and experience a unique celebration of culture, artistic grandeur and magnificence.

 World Sacred Spirit Festival is popularly known as the Sufi Festival.
-Prestigious historic sites of Ahhichatragarh Fort in Nagaur (12th-14th February) and Mehrangarh Fort (16th-17th February 2018) in Jodhpur open their doors to a veritable musical journey of initiation.
+Prestigious historic sites of Ahhichatragarh Fort in Nagaur (18th-20th February 2019) and Mehrangarh Fort (22nd-23rd February 2019) in Jodhpur open their doors to a veritable musical journey of initiation.
 Lit by the sparkling incandescence of a thousand and one candles, magnificent choreographic and musical shows illustrate the very origin of spirituality.
 Hundreds of traditional musicians come from around the world to attend or perform at this festival in Jodhpur.

 Ranbanka Palace supports this festival and has been contributing as a hospitality sponsor.